 - Professor Ursula Gallagher (CQC, Deputy chief inspector PMS and integrated care and nurse lead, London)

 - Professor Irene Gottlob (Leicester University)

 While membership of our Scientific Advisory Panel is available to the public, applicants or other individuals are not permitted to contact or discuss in person any current, future or possible grant application, the decision making process or funding outcomes.

 Any queries, comments or feedback must be directed to our Grants and Research Team.

 Criteria for selection

-Each application will be judged, as appropriate, against a number of criteria including but not limited to the following:
+Each application will be judged, as appropriate for the grant type, against a number of criteria including but not limited to the following:

 - innovation potential and ability to develop new and emerging areas;